You might think that you are not a doodler.

 Valentine’s Day tutorial from @appy.doodles.

-And we shall end this section with striking red lantern tutorial from @Eliana.journals.
+And we shall end this section with a striking red lantern tutorial from @Eliana.journals.

-Check out this New York City doodles from diaryofajournalplanner.com.
-Check this website out if you want more doodle tutorials for bullet journal.
+Check out these New York City doodles from diaryofajournalplanner.com.
+Check this website out if you want more doodle tutorials for bullet journals.